Skip to content

 • 1

-Most Indian retail businesses have gross margins of 20-50%; e-commerce typically needs 40%+ to survive after platform fees.
+Most Indian retail businesses have gross margins of 20-50%; e-commerce typically needs 40%+ gross margin to survive after platform fees, shipping, and returns.

 • 2

-A 10% discount on a product with 25% margin eliminates 40% of your profit - discounting kills margins fast.
+A 10% discount on a product with 25% gross margin wipes out 40% of your profit on that unit.
+Discount carefully and only when the volume uplift justifies it.

 • 3